 Many of the best practices which apply to investing in antique furniture also apply when investing in art.
 Firstly, buy what you love.
 In addition, develop your tastes by visiting art galleries and exhibitions.
 By exploring the kinds of pieces you enjoy you will get a better feel for quality pieces.
 Secondly, seek out representative works, the rarer the better.
 Again, knowledge gained through your own research and enjoyment of an artist can help you recognise important pieces when you see them.
 Finally, be confident in the authenticity of the piece before purchasing.
 This is where working with a professional art valuer can keep you on the right path.

 John Piper’s art offers attractive options for collectors.
 Firstly, Piper was incredibly versatile, including painting, stained glass, printmaking and theatre sets.
 His work is colourful and eye-catching, making a great talking-point on a wall.
 Secondly, the catalogue raisonne of his works was published by Orde Levinson.
 This provides the collector with plenty of information to identify Piper’s works as well as resources to build a thematic collection.
 Next, as a prolific artist, his work is quite accessible as there is plenty about.
 Though interest in his work peaked 5-10 years ago, prices have stabilised.
 Thus, Piper’s work can fit most budgets with entry-level prints starting around £300.
 Finally, John Piper’s art makes a sound investment.
 On the one hand, he is deceased so oeuvre is complete.
 On the other hand, his work is widely represented in academic discussions and exhibitions.
+As significant figure in 20th C British art, Piper is highly collectible.

 Find John Piper Art